-Aussie Golfer recently spent a weekend at Barnbougle Dunes.
-The hype surrounding these golf courses seemed almost too good to be true but if anything, the courses were under-hyped and I’ve returned home with an even greater desire back as soon as possible.
+Aussie Golfer recently spent a weekend at Barnbougle.
+The hype surrounding these golf courses seemed almost too good to be true but if anything, the courses were under-hyped and I’ve returned home with an even greater desire to go back as soon as possible.

-In addition to a couple of pictorial reviews (A day at Barnbougle Dunes and A day at Lost Farm) there were a few things that I learned on the trip which are worth recounting for future golf trips to this piece of golfing paradise.
+In addition to a couple of pictorial reviews (A day at Barnbougle Dunes and A day at Lost Farm) there were a few things I learned on the trip which are worth considering for future visits to this piece of golfing paradise.

 1. Prepare to walk

 To ensure the stability of the environment and to bring golf back to its purest form, golf carts aren’t permitted at Barnbougle Dunes and Lost Farm.
 I highly recommend the big-wheeled buggies in preference to the smaller wheel type.

 2. Swallow your pride and play off the right tees